 -

-Grease: Don’t pour grease or oil down the drain.
+Grease: Don’t pour fats, oil or grease (FOG) down the drain.
 Let it cool and trash it—this prevents clogs and backups.

 - Phosphorus: Choose phosphorus-free soaps, detergents, and fertilizers to protect water quality and prevent algae blooms.